-- (1) Copy the appropriate example project to a new directory. - (2) Rename it after your new project (use the exact project name, as many scripts use the project name to navigate directories). - (3) Change the appropriate variables in the project C-shell script - (4) Check that a new project directory under \$AMETBASE/output exists. - (5) Run your analyses scripts.
+- 1. Copy the appropriate example project to a new directory. - 2.
+Rename it after your new project (use the exact project name, as many scripts use the project name to navigate directories). - 3.
+Change the appropriate variables in the project C-shell scripts. - 4.
+Run the new analysis scripts.

-For example, if we were creating a new WRF project called "wrfNC2007":
+For example, if we were creating a new WRF project called "wrfNC2007", we would use

-- \$ cd \$AMETBASE/scripts analysis
+- \$ cd \$AMETBASE/scripts_analysis

-- \$ cp -r wrfExample wrf \overline{N} C2007
+- \$ cp -r wrfExample wrfNC2007

 - \$ cd wrfNC2007

-In each of the C-shell scripts that you want to run, make sure you change the AMET_PROJECT to wrfNC2007.
+In each of the C-shell scripts you want to run, make sure to change the AMET_PROJECT to wrfNC2007.
 You will also likely change dates and custom titles in many of the scripts.